You’ll probably be shocked by what I’m about to tell you today.

 Even though I recommend stretching yourself as a positive way to grow your business, deliberately overdoing something can bring up a lot of fears.

 Fear of overwhelm.
 Nobody wants to feel the stress or anxiety of taking on too many clients, for example.
-You may worry about missing out on time with your family or letting your clients down.
+You may worry about missing out on time with your family or missing deadlines and letting your clients down.

 Fear of working too hard for little to no payoff.
 You might be thinking, “What if I push myself and it doesn’t pay off?”
-You may worry that if you bite off more than you can chew, there’s a chance you’ll look back and decide it wasn’t worth the risk.
+You may worry that if you bite off more than you can chew, there’s a chance you’ll look back and decide it wasn’t worth the risk and trouble.

 These fears and more will come up, but you can’t let them run the show, bringing us to…